joeyfaherty/scio-beam-home/README.md

-# scio-beam-home

-## Raison d'être:

-TODO: your project description
+## What it be?

+Scio project that streams a source, processes and writes to a sink.

 ## Features: